wp-plugins/text-hover/readme.txt

 = Is the plugin case sensitive? =

 By default, yes.
 You can change this behavior via the plugin's settings page.
 Note that the option applies to all terms/acronyms.
-If you want selectively have terms/acronyms be case insensitive, you should leave the case sensitive setting checked and add a listing for each case variation you wish to support.
+If you want to selectively have terms/acronyms be case insensitive, you should leave the case sensitive setting checked and add a listing for each case variation you wish to support.

 == Screenshots ==